Big data seems to be the new buzzword on the block, and small businesses are taking notice.

 However, big data is more than just the flavor of the week.
 In short, big data represents massive amounts of information: try to imagine trillions of terabytes of data, for example.
-Companies can then analyze big data as a means of discovering trends and unlocking new ways of doing business.
+Companies can then analyze big data to discover trends and unlocking new ways of doing business.

 Big data can have huge implications for SMBs, especially given the evolution of technology and the emergence of data-driven decision-making.
 For example, consider some mind-blowing statistics about big data such as…